What is A/B Testing (+ Five A/B Testing Examples You Can Steal)

 A success in A/B testing doesn’t always mean a conversion increase (although that’s definitely nice and the ultimate goal).
 Regardless of the test results, A/B testing provides valuable information about improving your site (which eventually helps increase revenue).

-If you’re struggling with your conversion rate optimization, abandoned carts, or traffic drop-off and don’t know where to start, you might want to consider a conversion audit or growth program.
+If you’re struggling with your conversion rate, abandoned carts, or traffic drop-off and don’t know where to start, you might want to consider the Digital Experience Optimization Program™.
 We’ll analyze your site, find out why your site isn’t converting, and provide solutions.

 About the Author